Tervis-Tumbler/RMSHQDynazipErrorClearer/README.txt

 3. Clone the repository
 	A. Open PowerShell as an Administrator
 	B. Run the following:
-Set-Location $env:USERPROFILE+"\Documents\WindowsPowerShell\Modules\RMSHQDynazipErrorClearer"; Git Clone https://github.com/Tervis-Tumbler/RMSHQDynazipErrorClearer
+Set-Location $env:USERPROFILE+"\Documents\WindowsPowerShell\Modules"; Git Clone https://github.com/Tervis-Tumbler/RMSHQDynazipErrorClearer

 4. Create a scheduled task to initiate the program on system startup
 	A. Run the following in PowerShell as an Administrator: